nihal5617/Android-Study-Jams/README.md

 3. RecyclerView : To present the list of different stories we used the efficient recyclerview.
 4. Picsum Api : To recieve different pictures we used Picsum API
 5. Live Data , ViewModel & Room Database : It is used to store and update the experience of the user and to store that data
+6. Firebase : To fetch all the stroies